taskkill-f-im/no-activate-win/README.md

 I find the watermark comes back after 5 hours, but I don't notice it unless I watch something on fullscreen
 When you want to game, just run this and the watermark won't be there when you play fullscreen.

-Put this in cmd and run it when you want to restart:
+Put this in a .bat file and run it when you want to restart:
   >  taskkill /f /im explorer.exe
   >  start explorer.exe
   >  pause